noahfalk/opentelemetry-dotnet/example3/readme.md

 - OTel may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. UpCounter with Inc(), ValueRecorder with Record(), etc...)

+[Noah]: This principle worries me.
+I want .NET developers to treat .NET metrics as being a single unified concept.
+Ie if I am writing a .NET library I want to intrument it:
+a) Without having any reference to an OT specific library
+b) Without mentally apportioning some metrics as being intended for OT usage and others are not intended for OT usage.

+I'm not opposed to some notion of extensibility for niche use-cases but I would aim for 95+% of usage shouldn't need to use it and hopefully it plays no significant role in the API design.

 - MetricBase will report datapoints into the .NET MetricSource interface (EventSource/EventListener model).
 OTel SDK will attached as a MetricListeners.

+[Noah]: I agree with the Event sourcing principle but I would propose MetricBase is the implementation of the source concept in this pattern.
+So the data flow is:
+MetricBase -> Listener instead of MetricBase -> Source -> Listener.

 - SDKs will be opinionated!
 Thus, datapoints will be interpreted based on it's counter "type" for aggregators, processors, exporters, etc...

+[Noah]: I liked the OT metric spec current framing that says instrument type is a recommendation from the instrumenter to the collection backend on what aggregation would be useful.
+The SDK may honor that recommendation or it may disregard it.
+For example the SDK might choose to disregard if some other source of configuration (app initialization code, adjacent config file, monitoring portal config) requested different handling.

   - For unknown "type", it is treated as a pass-thru / standard Time Series (i.e. as Gauge)